 The Best Water Bottle Review

 Which water bottle is the best?
-To find out, we took ten of the most popular bottles on the market and put them through three months of testing!
+To find out, we took 13 of the most popular bottles on the market and put them through three months of testing.
 We used them for everything from rock climbing and mountain biking to the yoga mat and the office.
-Furthermore, we tested each product in our lab and rated them for their effect on the taste of water, resistance to retaining flavors, durability, and ease of cleaning.
-In the end, we did find a winner.
-However, we also found various options that offer top performance in niche categories.
-From the field, to the office, and in the lab, we asked a lot from these bottles.
+We tested each product in our lab and rated them for their effect on the taste of water, resistance to retaining flavors, durability, and ease of cleaning.
+We found various options that offer top performance in niche categories; from the field to the office, and in the lab, we asked a lot from these bottles.
 Read on to see how they performed and which bottle is best for your lifestyle and outdoor adventures.

 Read the full review below >